bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 HTML Dialog Layouts
 ^^^^^^^^^^^^^^^^^^^

 An HTML Dialog Page uses an HTML Dialog Layout.
-An HTML Dialog Layout is the concept of a master page that defines a common layout for a number of similar dialogs.
+An HTML Dialog Layout is the concept of a master page that defines a common layout for several similar dialogs.
 An HTML Dialog Page references a layout and implements defined parts of it.
-For example the layout provides the header- and footer-area whereas the content-area is individually implemented on each dialog.
+For example, the layout provides the header- and footer-area whereas the content area is individually implemented on each dialog.

-|axon-ivy| brings a set of predefined layouts.
-The layout (together with
-the view type) is chosen in the
+Axon Ivy is delivered with a set of predefined layouts.
+The layout (together with the view type) is chosen in the :ref:`New User Dialog Wizard
-:ref:`New User Dialog Wizard <user-dialog-new-wizard-page-1>`.
+<user-dialog-new-wizard-page-1>`.

-For more information about templating have a look at the official JSF documentation.
+For more information about templating, have a look at the official JSF documentation.

 Custom HTML Dialog Layouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-|axon-ivy| is not limited to the usage of the built-in HTML Dialog
-Layouts.
-Custom layouts can be added with small effort.
+Axon Ivy is not limited to the usage of the built-in HTML Dialog Layouts.
+Custom layouts can be added with little effort.

-In order to add a custom layout - which is a normal .xhtml file - it needs to be stored into the folder :file:`webContent` of the project.
+To add a custom layout - which is a normal XHTML file - it needs to be stored in the :file:`webContent` folder of the project.
 In doing so, the custom layout can now be referenced as a layout inside an HTML Dialog.

-To make the custom layout show up in the
-:ref:`New User Dialog Wizard <user-dialog-new-wizard-page-1>`
+To make the custom layout show up in the :ref:`New User Dialog Wizard
-(for selection of the view type), it must be stored in the folder ``webContent/layouts`` of the project.
+<user-dialog-new-wizard-page-1>` (for selection of the view type), it has to be
+stored in the folder ``webContent/layouts`` of the project.

 The folder structure of ``webContent/layouts`` should follow the following contract: